-Social Security's official listing for hemophilia and other bleeding disorders is found under Section 7.00 - Hematological Disorders.
+The Social Security Administration (SSA) has several official listings for hemophilia and other bleeding disorders, which can be found under Section 7.00 - Hematological Disorders.

-There is another listing under hematological disorders you may be able to meet if you don't meet the listing requirements for clotting and bleeding disorders.
-For instance, your hemophilia may be largely under control due to prophylactic factor replacement therapy but you still have episodes that have caused you to miss days of work.
-There's a new listing, listing 7.18, for repeated complications of hematological disorders.
+The SSA has another listing under hematological disorders you may be able to meet if you don't meet the listing requirements for clotting and bleeding disorders.
+For instance, your hemophilia may be largely under control due to prophylactic factor replacement therapy, but you still have episodes that have caused you to miss days of work.
+Listing 7.18 is for repeated complications of hematological disorders.
 Complications that could qualify under this listing include hospitalizations, joint problems, pain, anemia, or severe fatigue.
-You must be able to prove that you also have a marked (severe) limitation in one of the following:
+You must be able to prove that these complications have caused a marked (severe) limitation in one of the following:

-If you don't meet a listing, there's another way to get benefits.
+If you don't meet one of the listings above, the SSA offers another way to get benefits.
 To determine if you're eligible for a medical-vocational allowance, Social Security considers your age, education, work experience, and the functional limitations caused by all of your impairments.
 If Social Security decides you're unable to return to any of your past jobs or any other job (for example, because of the chance of a dangerous bleed), you'll be approved for benefits via a medical-vocational allowance.

 Remember that you must provide sufficient medical documentation to support your claim, including all relevant medical records.
 In cases involving bleeding disorders, blood tests and other objective evidence are incredibly important.
 You should ask your family physician or treating specialist to provide a written opinion about your limitations or to complete a Residual Functional Capacity form.
 A favorable opinion from a treating physician really can make the difference in whether your claim is approved or denied (as long as it includes the details of your limitations and not just a pronouncement that you are disabled).